cyberaa/hft/README.md

 There's not much to see here right now, but check back soon and see how we're doing.

+## incoming ##
+1. algorithms: I'm trying to get some discussion and collaboration going with respect to an algorithm classification scheme.
+I would like to code up some algorithmic approaches that:
+  - are security detail agnostic (ie can be applied to any tradable asset)
+  - are divided into three categories: functions of historical price (technicals), functions of the historical prices of other securities (stat arb) and functions of factors exogenous to price (fundamentals).

+2. prototype: I like your idea of reusable components but I think the group would need a working prototype.
+I'm new to high-frequency trading and I personally need to build and run a complete system to develop intuition.
+I suspect there are many others in the same boat.

 ## component radar ##

 Let us know if a trading solution or component should be on our R&D radar: